Maximising the value of your business when selling: Now, in a year or two, or long term.

 Going through the basics listed above tends to reveal opportunities and threats which take more than a few weeks to resolve, but rarely more than a year.
 With more time, you can improve your position – and value – far more.
 Here are a few examples, all of which can add to the bottom line or reduce risk, for you and any new owner.

 a) Staff retention rates and reliance.
 Great retention rates might speak volumes for the business, or just for you – and vice versa.
 If they are poor, what can you do to improve them?
 A year of good retention can persuade buyers to forgive poor previous years.

 Is the business over-reliant on a few key members of staff?
-If so, should you address this by making it less reliant, or by using incentives to tie them in more closely?
+If so, could you address this by making it less reliant or by using incentives to tie them in more closely?

 b) Over-reliance on one or two suppliers.
-This risks over-paying and, if you are let down, being unable to operate.
-Buyer know this: multiple suppliers reduce risk and thus make your business look more valuable.
+This risks higher input costs and, if you are let down, being unable to operate.
+Buyers know this: multiple suppliers reduce risk and thus make your business look more sustainable and therefore valuable.